c3lang/c3-web/docs/language-overview/types.md

 ### String literals, and raw strings

-Regular string literals is text enclosed in `" ... "` just like in C. C3 also offers another type of literal: *raw strings*.
+Regular string literals are text enclosed in `" ... "` just like in C. C3 also offers another type of literal: *raw strings*.

-Raw strings uses text between \` \`.
+Raw strings use text between \` \`.
 Inside of a raw string, no escapes are available, and it can span across multiple lines.
 To write a \` double the character:

 ```c3
 String foo = `C:\foo\bar.dll`;